MrBomber0x001/go-shell/README.md

 ## Intro

-Native Shell processor written in Go
+Native Shell processor written in Go, the application is currently in progress!

 [![asciicast](https://asciinema.org/a/V4tqMsnHN7qznKuN6iRUzve3a.svg)](https://asciinema.org/a/V4tqMsnHN7qznKuN6iRUzve3a)

+## Functionalites
+All of the following commands are implemented natively *without* using `cmd.Execute()`

+commands: [cat ls pwd cd grep]

 ## Logs